 - 5.15 The Chair may invite the lead for any item to introduce the item before inviting contributions from members.
 Members should indicate to the Chair if they wish to contribute, and the Chair will invite all who do so to contribute in turn.
 Members are expected to question and challenge proposals constructively and carefully to reach and articulate a considered view on the suitability of proposals. - 5.16 The Chair will consider the discussion, and whether a consensus has been reached.
-Where the Chair concludes that consensus has been reached, then the Chair will normally end the discussion of an item by inviting agreement to the outcomes from the discussion and the resulting decisions of the Board. - 5.17 As part of the process of stating the resulting decisions of the Board, the Chair may propose an adaptation of what may have been recommended to the Board in the accompanying report, to reflect the outcome of the discussion. - 5.18 The Board may reach consensus on an item of business without taking a formal vote, and this will be normally what happens where consensus has been reached. - 5.19 Where the Chair concludes that there is not a consensus on the Board's position on the item and/ or what it wishes to do, then the Chair will put the decision to a vote.
-If at least two Board members ask for a decision to be put to a vote, then the Chair will do so.
-Before putting any decision to vote, the Chair will summarise the outcome of the discussion and the proposal(s) for the members to vote on.
+Where the Chair concludes that consensus has been reached, then the Chair will normally end the discussion of an item by inviting agreement to the outcomes from the discussion and the resulting decisions of the Board. - 5.17 As part of the process of stating the resulting decisions of the Board, the Chair may propose an adaptation of what may have been recommended to the Board in the accompanying report, to reflect the outcome of the discussion. - 5.18 The Board may reach consensus on an item of business without taking a formal vote, and this will be normally what happens where consensus has been reached. - 5.19 In relation to matters of urgency that cannot wait until the next available meeting of the Board or the relevant Board Committee, The Chief Executive or the Associate Director Corporate Governance (Board Secretary) in conjunction with the Board Chair or in the case of a Standing Committee, the Chair of the